Feature #1679

 Updated by laforge over 6 years ago

-Updated by neels about 5 years ago
+Updated by neels over 5 years ago

 There are various counters and stats frameworks in Osmocom for historical reasons.